Fang-Robotics-ACC/fang-robotics-mcb/README.md

 ```

 It might prompt you for consent from time to time especially
-with python.
+with Python.
 The script will modify your ~/.bashrc
 If it fails, check the script for any variable modifications.
 It will add a custom compiler under ~/.local/share/